kedacore/keda-docs/content/docs/2.2/scalers/metrics-api.md

 **Basic authentication:**
 - `authMode` - It must be set to `basic` in case of Basic Authentication.
 Specify this in trigger configuration.
-- `username` - This is a required field.
-Provide the username to be used for basic authentication.
+- `username` - Provide the username to be used for basic authentication.
 - `password` - Provide the password to be used for authentication.
-For convenience, this has been marked optional, because many applications implement basic auth with a username as apikey and password as empty.
+(Optional)

 **TLS authentication:**
 - `authMode` - It must be set to `tls` in case of TLS Authentication.
 Specify this in trigger configuration.
 - `ca` - Certificate authority file for TLS client authentication.
-This is a required field.
 - `cert` - Certificate for client authentication.
-This is a required field.
 - `key` - Key for client authentication.
-Optional.
-This is a required field.
+(Optional)

 > 💡 **NOTE:**It's also possible to set the CA certificate regardless of the selected `authMode` (also without any authentication).
 This might be useful if you are using an enterprise CA.